 Flowering Shrubs, Hardy and Carefree

-If you desire the look of a flower garden in your front yard, but don’t want the daily maintenance of annual and perennial flowers, look to flowering shrubs for color.
+If you desire the look of a flower garden in your front yard but don’t want the daily maintenance of annual and perennial flowers, look to flowering shrubs for color.
 Many flowering shrubs, like these azaleas and rhododendrons, bloom in the spring.
-Continue the show throughout summer with a rose-of-sharon bush, and keep the blooms going until frost with a butterfly bush.Continue to 4 of 10 below.
+Continue the show throughout summer with a Rose of Sharon bush, and keep the blooms going until frost with a butterfly bush.Continue to 3 of 9 below.

 Good Fences Make Good Neighbors